 By Adi Shankaracharya

-Knowledge of the Self (atmabodha) is one of the well
+Knowledge of the Self (atmabodha) is one of the well known

-to which Brahman is the one and the only reality, is well reflected
+which Brahman is the one and the only reality, is well reflected

 in this scripture.
 According to Shankra the phenomenal world is